Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-03-23-xamarin-forms-shared-styles.md

 With the latest releases of iOS and Android bringing OS support for Dark and Light modes, I set out to discover how to handle this within a Xamarin.Forms app.
 I found some great articles by both the Xamarin team and the community, explaining how to add themes to your app and switch between them and also how to detect which theme is active in your OS.
 Having read these articles, there was one aspect that I hadn't seen covered anywhere, so I thought I'd share my findings below.

 *A quick note: I won't be going into depth about how to fully implement themes in your app, as this has been covered elsewhere by others.
-I've added [links](#Links) to the web pages that I found useful at the bottom of this article and also a link to my project on GitHub, where you can see this in action.*
+I've added [links](#links) to the web pages that I found useful at the bottom of this article and also a link to [my project on GitHub](https://github.com/Simon3FourStudios/XFSharedStyles), where you can see this in action.*

 ### How do we use themes in Xamarin.Forms?
-The way we use themes is that instead of hard-coding our colours and styles in the controls we use, we define them in a ResourceDictionary and reference those definitions in the controls.
+The way we use themes is by instead of hard-coding our colours and styles in the controls we use, we define them in a ResourceDictionary and reference those definitions in the controls.

 For example, instead of this: